-Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) 0648 Timely Transmission of Transition Record (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) follow-up care: may be designated primary care physician (PCP), medical specialist, or other physician or health care professional For EHR: This measure does not lend itself to a "traditional specification" for EHR reporting, where data elements, logic and clinical coding are identified to calculate the measure, due to the fact that every facility may have a different template for a transition record and the information required for this measure is based on individualized patient information unique to one episode of care (ie, inpatient stay).
-We have provided guidance on how a facility should query the electronic health record for the information required for this measure.
-As the quality measures arena moves forward with EHR reporting, the Care Transitions measures will be aligned with the ONC Health IT Standards Committee (HITSC) recommendations that certain vocabulary standards be used for quality measure reporting, in accordance with the Quality Data Model, developed by the National Quality Forum.
-Producing the Transition Record with Specified Elements Facilities that have implemented an EHR should utilize their system to produce a standardized template that providers will complete to generate the Transition Record.
-A standardized template will ensure that all data elements specified in the performance measure are included each time a Transition Record.
+Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) 0648 Timely Transmission of Transition Record (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) 0649 Transition Record with Specified Elements Received by Discharged Patients (Emergency Department Discharges to Ambulatory Care [Home/Self Care] or Home Health Care) should utilize their system to produce a standardized template that providers will complete to generate the Transition Record.
 A standardized template will ensure that all data elements specified in the performance measure are included each time a Transition Record is prepared.
 Each facility has the autonomy to customize the format of the Transition Record, based on clinical workflow, policies and procedures, and the patient population treated at the individual institution.
 Systematic External Reporting of the Transition Record In order to report, at the facility level, which of the discharged patients have received a Transition Record, a discrete data field and code indicating the patient received a Transition Record at discharge may be needed in the EHR.
-For Claims/Administrative: interoperability as determined by the Meaningful Use (CMS EHR Incentive) requirements.
-The use of industry standards for the transmission of the Transition Record information will ensure that the information can be received into the destination EHR.
-Systematic External Reporting that the Transition Record was transmitted within 24 hours of discharge To systematically identify the transition records that were transmitted within 24 hours of discharge, a discrete data field and code may be needed in the EHR.
-This discrete data field will facilitate external reporting of the information.
+For Claims/Administrative: Numerator Action to be identified through medical record abstraction: See Sample Data Collection Tool attached.
+Quality Forum.
+The use of industry standards for the transmission of the Reconciled Medication List information will ensure that the information can be received into the destination EHR.
 For Claims/Administrative: Numerator Elements to be identified through medical record abstraction: See Sample Data Collection Tool attached.
-Denominator Statement - All patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home/self care or any other site of care
+Denominator Statement All patients, regardless of age, discharged from an inpatient facility (eg, hospital inpatient or observation, skilled nursing facility, or rehabilitation facility) to home/self care or any other site of care All patients, regardless of age, discharged from an emergency department (ED) to ambulatory care (home/self care) or home health care Denominator Details Time Window: Each discharge during 12 consecutive month measurement period For EHR: Time Window: Each discharge during 12 consecutive month measurement period For EHR: Time Window: Each emergency department visit during 12 consecutive month measurement period